 Tasty mocking framework for unit tests in Java

 The main reason to use Mockito is to stub methods calls and verify interaction on objects.
-The first is important if you write unit tests and your test class requires other objects to work.
+The first is important if we write unit tests and our class under test has collaborators (other classes that this class depends on).

-As your unit test should focus on just testing your class under test, you mock the behavior of the dependent objects of this class.
+As our unit test should focus on just testing our class under test, we mock the behavior of any dependent collaborator.

 An example might explain this even better.
 Let's say we want to write unit tests for the following PricingService